In light of our vision of fully investing in 12 city centers in the next 25 years, this is how our presence in a city center can start and grow.

 The process is never as neat as I just typed out, as there are always variables.
 Please pray that we are led by the Spirit, so we are able to address new variables in each situation.
 Pray that we can be wise as we grow, seeking to bring glory to God and not Break Free!

-Bringing the clear light of the gospel to the hip hop culture, where the lines of truth are blurred in darkness.
+Bringing the clear light of the gospel to the hip hop culture.